friflo/type-refinement-typescript/README.md

         return regex.test(val) ? (val as IsoDateTime) : undefined;
     }

-    const isoTimeOk: IsoDate = "2020-08-16T13:57:12.123Z"; // OK
+    const isoDateOk: IsoDateTime = "2020-08-16T13:57:12.123Z"; // OK
-    const isoTimeErr: IsoDate = "16/8/2020"; // type refinement 'IsoDate' violates 'isIsoDate()'
+    const isoDateErr: IsoDateTime = "16/8/2020"; // type refinement 'IsoDateTime' violates 'isIsoDateTime()'

+    function testDateTime(val: string) {
+        if (isIsoDateTime(val)) {
+            val; //  refines to IsoDateTime if type refinement is enabled; Otherwise string } else {
+            const dst: IsoDateTime = val; // is always string; with refinement - error: Type 'string' is not assignable to type 'IsoDateTime'.
+        }
+    }
     ```

--   adding a refined type to express that an object validates to the invariant.
+-   adding a refined type to express that an object validates to the invariant defined by the refinement function.

     ```ts
     interface IOrganization {